ymniquet/eQuimageLab/docs/source/processing.rst

 Image masks
 ^^^^^^^^^^^

 Binary and float masks can be used to apply operations to selected parts of an image.
 A binary mask is a boolean :py:class:`numpy.ndarray` with the same size as the image, which defines a False/True flag for each pixel.
 A float mask is a :py:class:`numpy.ndarray` with the same size as the image, which defines in the same spirit a 0/1 coefficient for each pixel (or, more generally, a weight ranging from 0 to 1).
-For example, given some :py:class:`Image <equimagelab.equimage.image.Image>` object `image` and binary mask `bmask`,
+For example, given some :py:class:`Image <equimage.image.Image>` object `image` and binary mask `bmask`,

 .. code-block:: python

   selection = np.where(bmask, image, 0.)

-returns a new :py:class:`Image <equimagelab.equimage.image.Image>` object `selection`, equal to `image` where `bmask` is True and to zero (black) where `bmask` is False.
+returns a new :py:class:`Image <equimage.image.Image>` object `selection`, equal to `image` where `bmask` is True and to zero (black) where `bmask` is False.
 Likewise, given a float mask `fmask` and some transformation function `transform`,

 .. code-block:: python